 2. Find a support group.
 I’ve recently joined a “support group” (it’s more of a book club) of women who need to set and stick to healthy boundaries.
 Talking with people who have similar problems and experiences is a great way to find solutions!
 My support group is studying the Boundaries book, and we discuss both the book and our personal life experiences.
 A support group can help you solve problems and make you feel less alone.

 3. Look for books that address your relationship or family problem.
 I’m a huge fan of reading books that directly relate to what I’m going through!
 My husband and I are dealing with infertility, and so we both read books on living a childless life.
 My mom is mentally ill, so I’ve read a ton of literature on how schizophrenia affects family life – and I even got a degree in Psychology!
-If you need to solve family problems, go to the library and look for the right books.
+If you need to solve toxic family relationships, sometimes it’s most helpful to go the library and look for the right books.

 4. Remove yourself from the situation – find ways to get unstuck.
 I often get comments and questions about bad breakups, unhealthy relationships, toxic parents, family problems, and other situations that I can’t provide adequate advice for.
 So many people say they’re “stuck”, they can’t get out, and they don’t know what to do.
 One possibility is to remove themselves from the situation – as difficult as it may be!
 That may mean letting go of someone you love because it’s a bad relationship.
 Or, it could mean changing the expectations you have of your loved ones.
 Sometimes the only solution for relationship and family problems is to take a step back and give yourself time to breathe and think.
 In the meantime, get in-person or online counseling help!